 Trnava is a peaceful city, only less than an hour away from Bratislava.
 It is the oldest free royal borough in the country.
 Its town walls date back more than 500 years.
 Also worth visiting are the main square and the town tower, which has convenient platforms.
 Using them, you can get a panoramic view of the whole city.

 In the past, Trnava used to be an important spot for meetings for the Hungarian and Czech kings.
 It has also been a religious and a Counter-Reformation centre.
-Since the moving of the Trnava University to Budapest, it has lost some of its significance.
+Since the moving of Trnava University to Budapest, it has lost some of its significance.
 Still, the town offers impressive Gothic, Baroque, and Renaissance buildings.
 Overall, Trnava has a very pleasant, calming atmosphere.

 Cities and areas to avoid in Slovakia

-Now that we’ve answered the question “Is Slovakia a good place to live in?”, it’s time to talk about the areas that you should probably avoid.
+Now that we’ve answered the question “Is Slovakia a safe place to live in?”, it’s time to talk about the areas that you should probably avoid.
 In general, the country is safe.
 Of course, there are always exceptions, like, for example, the capital.
 There is petty crime aimed at foreigners, mainly in the Old Town of Bratislava.
 Make sure to avoid the overcrowded Christmas markets.
 Avoid public buses, trains and trams at peak times.
 This is where pickpockets are likely to be found.

 Other places where you can fall prey to thieves are campsites, deserted places, and backstreets.
 The Zlaté Piesky area has also seen a lot of robberies.